 P100 must be used in conjunction with the governing standards referenced in this document, as well as the building program for each project.
-If conflicts exist between the facilities standards and a specific program and project requirements, contact the PBS Office of Design and Construction for resolution.
+If conflicts exist between the facilities standards and a specific program or project requirements, contact the PBS Office of Architecture and Engineering for resolution.